raf555/mangadex-updater-line/README.md

 # Mangadex Update Notifier LINE Bot

-(Unofficial) Mangadex update notifier for LINE.
+Mangadex update notifier for LINE.
 Follow a manga and get notified every time there is an update on mangadex!

 ## How to use